Wastewater treatment: Unit processes

-The unit processes involved in wastewater treatment include physical processes such as settlement or flotation and biological processes such oxidation or anaerobic treatment.
+The unit processes involved in wastewater treatment include physical processes such as settlement or flotation and biological processes such as oxidation or anaerobic treatment.
 Some wastewaters require specialized treatment methods.
 At the simplest level, treatment of most wastewaters is carried out through separation of solids from liquids, usually by sedimentation.
 By progressively converting dissolved material into solids, usually a biological floc or biofilm, which is then settled out or separated, an effluent stream of increasing purity is produced.

 Phase separation

 Clarifiers are widely used for wastewater treatment.

 Phase separation transfers impurities into a non-aqueous phase.
 Phase separation may occur at intermediate points in a treatment sequence to remove solids generated during oxidation or polishing.
 Grease and oil may be recovered for fuel or saponification.
 Solids often require dewatering of sludge in a wastewater treatment plant.
 Disposal options for dried solids vary with the type and concentration of impurities removed from water.